infosia/avatar-asset-pipeline/README.md

 * Create multiple LOD (Level of Details) assets in order to support multiple platforms such as standalone VR headset device like Oculus Quest, while preserving your original asset clean
 * Create T-pose asset from A-pose asset so 3D artist don't have to do it manually every time asset is updated
 * Create glTF asset using 3rd party vendor extensions such as VRM without using Unity nor other 3D DCC tools at all
-* Integrate build pipeline onto your CI build environment as everything can be done on command line interface and in easy-to-read-and-update JSON configurations.
+* Integrate build pipeline onto your CI build environment as everything can be done on command line interface with easy-to-read-and-update JSON configurations.

 ![figure004](docs/figure004.png)